The Benefits of Income Protection and Unemployment Insurance

 Loan Payment Protection Insurance

-Like mortgage protection insurance, loan insurance provides debt specific cover.
+Like mortgage protection life insurance, loan insurance provides debt specific cover.
 So, if you have any loans or other borrowing, the loan payment protection plan can help meet these monthly commitments.

 Income Payment Protection Insurance